azgs/tomcat-geoserver/README.md

-### AZGS custom clutered Geoserver deployment scheme and automation tool
+### AZGS custom clustered Geoserver deployment scheme and automation tool
 Documentation on how our Geoserver cluster works and a BASH tool for automated deployment of new Geoservers.

 The Geoserver cluster lives on `Harzburgite` at `/home/geoserver/tomcat-cluster`.